Health Reimbursement Arrangement (HRA)

 - Medical aids such as eyeglasses, contact lenses, hearing aids, braces, crutches, wheelchairs, and guide dogs, including the cost of maintaining them.

 - Surgery to improve vision including radial keratotomy or other laser eye surgery.

 - Lodging expenses (but not meals) while away from home to receive medical care in a hospital or a medical care facility related to a hospital.
 No more than $50 a night for each eligible person.

-Examples of Medical and Dental Payments You May Not Be Reimbursed For
+- Examples of Medical and Dental Payments You May Not Deduct

 - Cosmetic surgery unless it was necessary to improve a deformity related to a congenital abnormality, an injury from an accident or trauma, or a disfiguring disease.